kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/assignment-1-individual-sdl.md

 ## Submission

-You will need to submit your **self-directed learning plan** and **written reflection** on the Woolf platform by midnight on October 17th, 2022, in order to get marks for this assignment.
+Please submit your essay on Gradescope, and then also upload a copy to the Woolf platform.

 ---